DanialArab/Docker/README.md

 side note: when you pull an image, Docker automatically download the right Docker image for your CPU architecture so we only need to specify tag and not the CPU architecture.

-the to build an image in the terminal:
+to build an image in the terminal:

         docker build -t react-apt . (we tell Docker to find the Dockerfile in the current directory)

+now
 <a name="10"></a>
 ## 10. Reference
 Course: "The Ultimate Docker", instructor: Mosh Hamedani